openframeworks/ofSite/_documentation/gl/ofTexture.markdown

 Set the anchor point the texture is drawn around in pixels.

 This can be useful if you want to rotate an image around a particular point.

+Parameters:
+x Horizontal texture position in pixels. y Vertical texture position in pixels.